To answer my headline simply: no, Ahrar a-Sham’s leadership is not what anybody in the West means by “moderate” Syrian rebels that could be supported.

 It should be noted that Ahrar has been publicly moderating.
 Ahrar was involved in the anti-ISIS rebel offensive in January 2014 and in the summer of 2014 Ahrar warned al-Qaeda against any effort to set up an “Emirate“.
 On May 17, 2014, Ahrar signed the “Revolutionary Covenant,” a document that “might as well be issued by a secular group“.
 Ahrar’s former leader, Hassan Abboud, was a personal example of the struggle between the “pure” Salafis and the nationalist-Salafis within Ahrar.
 It is a rare Salafist who can dodge the question of the Caliphate by saying his intention is an Islamic government in Syria, but that over time he hopes Muslims will see sense and move towards unity—like the European Union!
 Rare, too, that Salafis quote Mrs. Thatcher:

 It will be noted that I said in opening that Ahrar’s leadership was certainly not moderate or supportable: Ahrar’s organizational prowess and military success (helped by Turkey) and deep pockets (thanks to Qatar) have drawn in many who simply want to be done with the regime; Ahrar had guns, blankets, and food.
-Ahrar is making considerable efforts to convert those who joined it for practical reasons, but the rank-and-file still largely support representative government.
+Ahrar is making considerable efforts to convert those who joined it for practical reasons to its theocratic worldview, but the rank-and-file still largely support representative government.
 There is good reason to believe that if the West provides the Syrian rebels with a viable alternative, fighters who joined ideological groups like Nusra and Ahrar for resource reasons can be brought back into the mainstream, leaving the ideological core to be neutralized once the greater threat of Iran’s proxy regime has been defeated.

 Ultimately, however, the key phrase in Nahhas’ op-ed might be his writing of the “disappointing lack of genuine engagement from the international community”.
 Very few people have spent more face-time with Syrian rebels across the spectrum than Charles Lister, who recently noted that the growing private doubts Ahrar and others were having about Nusra had provided the West a “potentially invaluable opening for engagement with a broader swath of Syria’s armed opposition, to include Islamists.
 Engagement does not have to be a prerequisite for the provision of support, but is merely of value in and of itself.”
 In short, Nahhas’ op-ed is a further demonstration that even the most hardline Syrian insurgent unit still wants a relationship with the West—something regarded as blasphemous by al-Qaeda and ISIS.